Is There a Dimmer Outlook Ahead for ChargePoint Holdings Inc. (CHPT)?

-ChargePoint Holdings Inc. (NYSE:CHPT) went down by -1.46% from its latest closing price compared to the recent 1-year high of $23.44.
-The company’s stock price has collected 0.26% of gains in the last five trading sessions.
+ChargePoint Holdings Inc. (NYSE:CHPT) went down by -3.18% from its latest closing price compared to the recent 1-year high of $22.13.
+The company’s stock price has collected -8.51% of loss in the last five trading sessions.
 Barron’s reported on 08/31/22 that ChargePoint’s Earnings Fell Short.
 The Stock Is Soaring Anyway.

 Is It Worth Investing in ChargePoint Holdings Inc. (NYSE :CHPT) Right Now?